djangify/our-spot/README.md

 ## Overview

-Our Spot is a mobile-first developed social network created for people who love to share photos of their favourite spots around the world.
+Our Spot is a mobile-first developed photo sharing platform created for people who love to share photos of their favourite spots around the world.
+By sharing individually we collectively build a resource of wonderful spaces to enjoy at a local and global level.

 Currently the site being presented is a ***minimum viable product (mvp)*** - ***Phase One*** of Two phases.
-It is not the final network but includes enough functionality and business logic to meet the CI project 4 purpose.
+It is not the final platform but includes enough functionality and business logic to meet the CI project 4 purpose.

 The fully deployed project can be [accessed here.]( https://ourspot-d2a3c52401dc.herokuapp.com/)